nucleonsecurity/.github/profile/README.md

 <p align="center">
   <img src="./EDR.png" alt="Example Image" title="This is an example image"/>
 </p>
 Nucleon EDR is a next-generation endpoint security solution powered by multilayer Zero Trust paradigm and AI.
-As a result, it provides advanced threat prevention and detection, threat hunting, incident response, and rollback capability.
+It has four main features :

+- ■ **Prevention:** By being the first EDR to implement the Zero Trust paradigm.
+- ■ **Detection:** Using AI for static file analysis.
+- ■ **Response:** Offering a console where the administrator has full control and a clear vision of the network of endpoints.
+- ■ **Remediation:** This EDR is resilient; even if an attack takes place, it offers the possibility to restore what is infected.

 # Nucleon Malprob
 <p align="center">
   <img src="./malprob.png" alt="Example Image" title="This is an example image"/>
 </p>
 Nucleon Malprob is an AI-as-a-service solution dedicated to malware detection.
 It supports various file types, including PE, ELF, Mach-O, JARs, script files, PDFs, Office documents, and more.
+Also it can extract IoCs from the files and provide a detailed report about the file.

 # The team
 Nucleon Security is a team of cybersecurity engineers, data scientists, data and software engineers.
 It was founded by Anass CHANAA and Antoine BOTTE .